Funding & get involvedPūtea me te whai wāhi

 If you would like to express an interest in being part of a current Seed project, you can do so any time by contacting the lead researcher, their names can be found on the Seed project page and contact details can be found on their institution’s website.

 Spearheads projects are large Mission-led research projects developed in consultation with Maōri and industry.
 The projects span more than three years and are funded up to $1m per annum.
-They are made up of cross-disciplinary, multi-organisational research teams that are formed through a Mission Design process, learn more about this process further down this page.
+They are made up of cross-disciplinary, multi-organisational research teams that are formed through a Mission Design process.

 Recently closed Expressions of Capability